folio-org/folio-install/runbooks/single-server/README.md

 ## Deploy a compatible FOLIO backend, enable for tenant

 The tagged release of `platform-core` contains an `okapi-install.json` file which, when posted to Okapi, will download all the necessary backend modules as Docker containers, deploy them to the local system, and enable them for your tenant.
 There is also a `stripes-install.json` file that will enable the frontend modules for the tenant and load the necessary permissions.

+(If you are trying the bleeding-edge snapshot, then skip ahead to the next sidebar.)

 1. Post data source information to the Okapi environment for use by deployed modules